devskale/python-utils/packages/pdf2md.skale/README.md

 - **Environment Variable Support:** Uses `.env` file for API keys (e.g., `LLAMA_CLOUD_API_KEY`).
 - **Multiple Parsers:** You can select multiple parsers to use.
 - **System Architecture:** Updated architecture supports modular extractors and processors.
-- **Indexing System:** Comprehensive file tracking with hash-based change detection and parser status tracking.
+- **Indexing System:** A robust indexing system that tracks file metadata, parser status, and directory changes.
+It enables:
+  - Incremental updates by processing only changed files.
+  - Parser status tracking to identify which files have been processed by specific parsers.
+  - Change detection for added, removed, or modified files.
+  - Directory monitoring for nested structures.

 ## Prerequisites